Firstredby/Inception/README.md

 **The certificate is generated at build time.** `create_cert.sh` runs inside the nginx `dockerfile`, producing a 2048-bit RSA self-signed certificate with `CN=ishchyro.42.fr`, valid for a year.
 It needs no runtime state and is therefore deterministic; the trade-off is that it only refreshes on rebuild, which is acceptable for a development certificate. nginx accepts TLSv1.2 and TLSv1.3 only, and port 80 is never published.

 **Credentials never enter the repository.** Passwords live in `secrets/`, names and emails live in `srcs/.env`, and both are gitignored.

-The `Makefile` runs a `check-secrets` target before anything else and refuses to build if any of the three secret files is absent *or empty*, listing exactly which ones.
+**Configuration is validated before anything is built.** `make all` depends on two guard targets that run before the first `docker` command. `check-secrets` refuses to continue if any of the three secret files is absent or empty. `check-env` refuses if `srcs/.env` is missing, if any required variable is unset or empty, or if the values are internally inconsistent — `DB_NAME` not matching `MYSQL_DATABASE`, `DB_USER` not matching `MYSQL_USER`, `DB_HOST` not being the compose service name, or `WP_ADMIN` containing `admin`, which the subject forbids.
+Each check reports everything it found at once and exits non-zero, so a misconfiguration surfaces as a named list in a second rather than as a container looping on `Waiting for MariaDB...`.

 ---